mrshub/mrshub-website/_pages/software_contribute.md

 | Publication | No | A publication you want to associate with the submission |
 | URL | No | A URL to a project page, code repository etc. associated with the submission |

-* `LICENSE.md` containing a [license file](https://choosealicense.com/).
-You can find template license agreements for many widely used licenses when you create a GitHub repository.
-Commonly used licenses are BSD-2, BSD-3, MIT, and GPL. **For MRSHub submissions, unless you include your own licensing agreement, we assume that you want to share under the [BSD-3 license (approved by the Open Source Initiative)](https://opensource.org/licenses/BSD-3-Clause), will add the appropriate license file to the MRSHub repository of your code.**

-* If you want, you can add a square image (in .PNG or .JPG format) to your submission.
-We will use this image to be displayed next to its entry on the [MRSHub software collection page](https://www.mrshub.org/software/), and to its repository in the [MRSHub GitHub account](https://github.com/mrshub).
+# Very specific details about how to submit

 ## Submitting through the MRSHub forum

-Create a new topic in the [MRSHub forum](https://forum.mrshub.org) with the basic submission information.
-Preface the title of the topic with [CODE SUBMISSION].
-Upload a .ZIP file containing the code folder, example data, `SUBMISSION.md` and `LICENSE.md` to a file hoster where we can access it, and include the link in your topic.
+Create a new topic in the [MRSHub forum](https://forum.mrshub.org) with `[CODE SUBMISSION]` at the start of the title.
+Give us a **brief** description of what you are providing and how you've included it in this post.
+Upload a `.ZIP` file containing the code folder, example data, the `SUBMISSION.md` file and (optionally) the `LICENSE.md` and logo files to the post **OR** include a link in the body of the post to an online file host where we can access your files.
+We will create a repository in the [MRSHub GitHub account](https://github.com/mrshub) for you.

 ## Submitting directly via GitHub

-Create a new topic in the [MRSHub forum](https://forum.mrshub.org) with a link to your repository.
-Include the code folder, example data, `SUBMISSION.md` and `LICENSE.md` in the repository .
+Create a new topic in the [MRSHub forum](https://forum.mrshub.org) with `[CODE SUBMISSION]` at the start of the title.
+In the body of the post, include a link to your existing GitHub repository.
+Your repository should include a code folder, example data, the `SUBMISSION.md` file and (optionally) the `LICENSE.md` and logo files.
 We will fork the repository into the [MRSHub GitHub account](https://github.com/mrshub).

-Whenever you update your own repository and wish to have the new features included in the MRSHub repository, submit a pull request from your personal repository to the MRSHub repository, or let us know in the forum topic belonging to your initial submission.
+(optional) Whenever you update your own repository and wish to have the new features included in the MRSHub repository, submit a pull request from your personal repository to the MRSHub repository, or let us know in the forum topic belonging to your initial submission.

 ## Submitting through e-mail

-Create a .zip file containing the code folder and example data, `SUBMISSION.md` and `LICENSE.md`.
-Send this .ZIP file via [e-mail (remove the dashes)](goe-ltzs-1(a)jh-mi.edu) or include a link to a file hoster where we can access it.
+Create a `.ZIP` file containing the code folder and example data, the `SUBMISSION.md` file and (optionally) the `LICENSE.md` and logo files.
+Send us an [e-mail (remove the dashes)](goe-ltzs-1(a)jh-mi.edu) with the `.ZIP` file attached, or include a link to an online file host where we can access it.

 # Good coding practices